OfficeDev/office-js-docs-pr/docs/concepts/privacy-and-security.md

 ## Optional connected experiences

-Users can turn off [optional connected experiences in Office](/deployoffice/privacy/optional-connected-experiences) desktop and mobile clients.
-For Office Add-ins, generally this means that users who turn off the **Optional connected experiences** setting can no longer access add-ins or the Office Store through these clients.
-However, certain Microsoft add-ins that are considered essential or business-critical, and add-ins deployed by an organization's IT admin are still available.
-Also, the setting doesn't affect the availability of add-ins and the Store in Office on the web.
+End users and IT admins can turn off [optional connected experiences in Office](/deployoffice/privacy/optional-connected-experiences) desktop and mobile clients.
+For Office Add-ins, the impact of disabling the **Optional connected experiences** setting is that users can no longer access add-ins or the Office Store through these clients.
+However, certain Microsoft add-ins that are considered essential or business-critical, and add-ins deployed by an organization's IT admin through [Centralized Deployment](../publish/centralized-deployment.md) will still be available.
+Additionally, add-ins and the Store remain available in Outlook on the web, regardless of the status of the setting.

-For Outlook-specific behavior, see [Privacy, permissions, and security for Outlook add-ins](../outlook/privacy-and-security.md#optional-connected-experiences).
+For more about Outlook-specific behavior, see [Privacy, permissions, and security for Outlook add-ins](../outlook/privacy-and-security.md#optional-connected-experiences).

 To learn more about connected experiences in Office, see [Connected experiences in Office](/deployoffice/privacy/connected-experiences).